-Whenever a Trembley Group Real Estate Professional begins a conversation with a home seller or a home buyer, they know it will only be a few minutes before they’ll start to hear countless stories about home improvements – completed improvements or improvements still in the planning stage.
-As a rule, Homeowners love to make improvements to their living space.
+Whenever a Keller Williams The Trembley Group Real Estate Professional begins a conversation with a home seller or a home buyer, they know it will only be a few minutes before they’ll start to hear countless stories about home improvements – completed improvements or improvements still in the planning stage.
+As a rule, homeowners love to make improvements to their living space.
 And homebuyers love to imagine all the little changes they can make to a house to make it truly their home.

 For the past decade, more and more homeowners are making energy efficiency improvements to their homes.
 According to the U.S. Department of Energy, homes and commercial buildings consume 40% of the energy used in the United States.
 Nearly three-quarters of the energy used by households is used to heat and cool living space and heat water.
 Of the $2,200 the average American spends paying for energy annually, $200 to $500 could be going to waste from drafts, air leaks around openings, and outdated heating and cooling systems.
 It is not unheard of for energy efficiency home improvements to cut utility bills in half!
 By reducing wasted energy usage through energy efficiency home improvements, homeowners can save money and be more comfortable in their homes.